Hunter Safety Education

 COURSE INFORMATION

 Instructor-led hunter safety courses are taught in-person with certified volunteer hunter safety instructors.
-Students will learn the hunter safety education curriculum through lectures, demonstrations, group discussions and practical excercises.
+Students will learn the hunter safety education curriculum through lectures, demonstrations, group discussions and practical exercises.
 Most courses include a visit from an Illinois Conservation Police Officer to discuss Illinois hunting regulations.
-Students passing the 50-question multiple choice test (80% passing score) and displaying the neccessary maturity to hunt independently will receive an Illinois hunter safety education certificate.
+Students passing the 50-question multiple choice test (80% passing score) and displaying the necessary maturity to hunt independently will receive an Illinois hunter safety education certificate.

 COURSE LENGTH